 Simon's Rock retains the authority to remove a Respondent from Simon's Rock's program or activity on an emergency basis, where Simon's Rock (1) undertakes an individualized safety and risk analysis and (2) determines that an immediate threat to the physical health or safety of any student or other individual, including the Respondent, arising from the allegations of covered sexual harassment justifies a removal.
-This safety and risk analysis may be performed by or in consultation with the Director of Title IX and Civil Rights, the Director of Wellness, the Dean of Students, the Director of Campus Safety, or any of their designees.
+This safety and risk analysis may be performed by or in consultation with the Title IX Coordinator, the Director of Wellness, the Dean of Students, the Director of Campus Safety, or any of their designees.
 Emergency removals include but are not limited to: